Kimberley Joseph

 Kimberley Joseph (born August 30, 1973) is a Canadian Australian actress who is based in the United States.
 Joseph was born in Canada, brought up on the Gold Coast in Australia and educated in Switzerland.
 After returning to Australia, she began a degree at Bond University but dropped out at the age of 19 when she was cast in the soap opera Paradise Beach.
 She had no formal acting training but appeared in the soap for the 18 months it was produced.
 After Paradise Beach ended, she had casual work on Hey Hey It's Saturday before co-hosting the popular Seven Network series Gladiators.

 After three series of Gladiators, Joseph was eager to return to acting, so took the role of villain Joanne Brennan in Home and Away from 1995 to 1996.
 In 1999, she moved to the United States to study acting at the Atlantic Theater Company in New York City, then spent 18 months unsuccessfully auditioning for roles in Los Angeles.
 In 2001, she was cast as Jo Ellison in the British television series Cold Feet.
 She appeared in the fourth and fifth series and returned to Australia two days after filming the final episode in 2002.
 In 2004, she appeared in a major recurring role as Dr. Grace Connelly in six episodes of the Australian soap opera All Saints.
 She returned to America after filming All Saints, where she got a small role as flight attendant Cindy Chandler in the pilot episode of Lost.
 The role was supposed to be a one-off in the pilot but a producer liked Joseph and the character, so brought her back for a recurring role in the second, third and sixth seasons.
 Away from acting, Joseph has been involved in efforts to highlight the effects of Soviet nuclear testing in Kazakhstan, including directing a short film.

 Early life

 Kimberley Joseph was born on August 30, 1973, in Vancouver, British Columbia, Canada, to Joe and Wendy.
-Joe, a Canadian businessman, met Wendy, an Australian air hostess, while she was in Canada.
+Joe, a Canadian businessman, met Wendy, an Australian flight attendant, while she was in Canada.
 When Kimberley was three years old, the family moved to Australia's Gold Coast, where she attended St Hilda's School for the next nine years.
 The family travelled extensively in Europe, and Kimberley attended a private school in Montreux, Switzerland, for four years.
 While there, she learned to speak French and Spanish.
 When she returned to Australia, she started a degree in arts and commerce at Bond University, though did not complete it.